mingtang/mingtang.github.io/_posts/photography/2020-1-3-glacier.md

 <div class="img-parent">
 <img src="/images/photography/full2/IMG_8793.jpg" alt="Walking on a street in San Juan, after dinner." style="height:100%;width:100%;"/>
 </div>
 First night.
 We went to a theater in Whitefish after dinner.
 The theater is small with two rooms and one staff person.
 I very much enjoy watching movies in small theaters in remote towns.
-Feels like a different world.
+Feels like in a different world.

 <div class="img-parent">
 <img src="/images/photography/full2/DSC02907.jpg" alt="Walking on a street in San Juan, after dinner." style="height:100%;width:100%;"/>